How to varnish a boat step by step

-After choosing the right product and system for your job, it is essential to apply the minimum number of coats.
-In Northern European with general lesser UV exposure a system should exist of at least 7 coats, where the first 2 or 3 coats are only impregnation the wood.
-The real protection comes from the final 4 coats.
-It might be needed to apply more than 7 coats if the varnish is applied to horizontal surfaces or areas with more traffic.
-In Southern Europe with higher UV exposure a system should exist of at least 12 coats.
+After choosing the right product and system for your job, it is essential to apply the minimum required number of coats.
+In Northern Europe with general lesser UV exposure a system should exist of at least 7 coats, where the first 2 or 3 coats are only impregnating the wood.
+The real protection comes from the final 4+ coats.
+It might be needed to apply more than 7 coats if the varnish is applied to a horizontal surfaces or walking area's.
+In Southern Europe or Southern states of the USA we see a higher UV exposure.
+We recommend to apply 12 coats.
 In these warmer climates maintenance intervals will be shortened.
 Here you will find all Epifanes varnish systems explained in more detail.

 Step 8: After the work is done

-After application, allow the varnish system sufficient time to through harden.
-Make notes on used products and quantity for future reference.
+After application, allow the varnish system sufficient time to harden.
+Make notes about the used products and quantity for future reference.
 But most important, do not postpone maintenance, but apply fresh varnish coats once loss of gloss is noticed.
-This helps a varnish system to withstand have a long lasting life.
+This helps a varnish system to withstand the forces of nature.